KatherineMichel/digital-commonplace/python-tools-and-release-managers.md

 https://lincolnloop.com/blog/using-setuppy-your-django-project/ | Using setup.py in Your (Django) Project | Lincoln Loop
 https://www.ericholscher.com/blog/2009/jun/29/enable-setuppy-test-your-django-apps/ | Enable setup.py test in your Django apps — Eric Holscher - Surfing in Kansas

-https://twitter.com/webology/status/1192623306840723456 | 🍂 Jeff Triplett 🍂 on Twitter: "Until I finish my blog post (which is about 100 items behind other priorities in life right now), this gist + screenshot are of my modd, django, python, tailwindcss, black, and pytest setup that I re-use from project-to-project." / Twitter
+https://mobile.twitter.com/carltongibson/status/1243893076407603200 | Carlton Gibson 🇪🇺 on Twitter: "@zooba Clean My Mac is good.
+(Not sure about any particular malware but...)" / Twitter

+Simon- Tools
+https://twitter.com/simonw/status/1222726628314210311 | Simon Willison on Twitter: "Woohoo!
+Got continuous deployment of my new Django app working in GitLab CI, which builds a Docker image, runs tests in it, pushes it to the GitLab Container Registry then uses SSH to tell my server to pull the latest image and start serving it via Traefik!" / Twitter https://simonwillison.net/2020/Feb/11/cheating-at-unit-tests-pytest-black/ This is a good starting point for getting Python, Django, Postgres running as a service, pytest, black, and pip caching rolling with GitHub Actions.

 Tool Choices
-https://simonwillison.net/2020/Feb/11/cheating-at-unit-tests-pytest-black/
-This is a good starting point for getting Python, Django, Postgres running as a service, pytest, black, and pip caching rolling with GitHub Actions. https://mobile.twitter.com/webology/status/1195163668440334337 https://mobile.twitter.com/brettsky/status/1223731773147766784 https://twitter.com/gvanrossum/status/1227126706089021440
+https://twitter.com/webology/status/1192623306840723456 | 🍂 Jeff Triplett 🍂 on Twitter: "Until I finish my blog post (which is about 100 items behind other priorities in life right now), this gist + screenshot are of my modd, django, python, tailwindcss, black, and pytest setup that I re-use from project-to-project." / Twitter https://twitter.com/webology/status/1234940864687939586 | ✨ Jeff Triplett ✨ on Twitter: "I'm a coin flip on using pytest-black locally right now.
+I like it a lot for CI to avoid having to have an extra step, but it seems to step on my toes testing locally every so often.
+That said, I don't want two pytest.ini configs." / Twitter https://mobile.twitter.com/webology/status/1195163668440334337 https://mobile.twitter.com/brettsky/status/1223731773147766784 https://twitter.com/gvanrossum/status/1227126706089021440